Kevin Warwick: Robotics

 Hissing Sid was a robot cat that Warwick took on a British Council lecture tour of Russia, where he presented it in lectures at such places as Moscow State University.
 The robot was put together as a student project; its name came from the noise made by the pneumatic actuators used to drive its legs when walking.
-Hissing Sid also appeared on BBC TV's Blue Peter but became more well known when it was refused a ticket by British Airways on the grounds that they did not allow animals in the cabin.
+Hissing Sid also appeared on BBC TV's Blue Peter, but became better known when it was refused a ticket by British Airways on the grounds that they did not allow animals in the cabin.

 Warwick was also responsible for a robotic "magic chair" (based on the SCARA-form UMI RTX arm) used on BBC TV's Jim'll Fix It.
 The chair provided the show's host Jimmy Savile with tea and stored Jim'll Fix It badges for him to hand out to guests.
 Warwick appeared on the programme himself for a Fix-it involving robots.

 Warwick was also involved in the development of the "Seven Dwarves" robots, a version of which was sold in kit form as "Cybot" on the cover of Real Robots magazine in 2001.
 The magazine series guided its readers through the stages of building and programming Cybot, an artificially intelligent robot capable of making its own decisions and thinking for itself.